-If a case is not resolved with the faculty member, the student may appeal to the instructor's division chair, in writing, within ten working days after being informed that the grade for the course will be 0.
-(For purposes of grade appeals in adult and graduate studies, the vice president for Adult and Graduate Studies functions as the division chair.)
+If a student is charged with academic dishonesty and the matter is not resolved with the faculty member, the student may appeal to the instructor's division chair, in writing, within ten working days after being informed that the grade for the course will be 0.
 If the division chair can mediate an agreement between the student and instructor, a grade-change request may be processed, if necessary.

-If no agreement can be reached or if the instructor is also the division chair, the student may appeal the decision to the academic vice president and dean (academic dean), in writing, again within ten working days.
+If no agreement can be reached or if the instructor is also the division chair, or if there is not division chair as in the case of Business & Education, the student may appeal the decision to the appropriate academic dean, in writing, again within ten working days.
 The academic dean shall investigate and render a decision.

 Within ten working days after being informed of the decision, either the instructor or the student may appeal the dean's decision to the Academic Council.
-The Academic Council will review all appropriate material, consult the parties involved, and determine the final penalty.
+The Academic Council or its designated appeals committee will review all appropriate material, consult the parties involved, and determine the final penalty.
 The decision of the Academic Council is final.
-A quorum of half of the council members is necessary for an appeal to be heard.
-Academic dishonesty outside the context of a course will be dealt with in a manner appropriate to the situation.
-The penalty may include expulsion from the university, and, in case of fraud, appropriate legal action.
-Appeals in these cases will be heard by the academic dean, with final appeal to the Academic Council.
+Academic dishonesty discovered outside the context of a course or after a course is complete will be dealt with in a manner appropriate to the situation.
+The penalty may include such sanctions as rescinding of credit previously awarded, expulsion from the university, revocation of certificates, honors or diplomas, and, in case of fraud, appropriate legal action.
+Appeals in these cases will be heard by the provost, with final appeal to the Academic Council.